 The most common defendant in a premises liability lawsuit is the owner of the property.
 Property owners have a responsibility to remove dangerous hazards and warn visitors of possible risks.

-In addition to the owners of the property in question, the occupiers could also be to blame.
+In addition to the negligent property owner in question, the occupiers could also be to blame.
 If a business leases a building to operate from, the business could be responsible for injuries that occur there.
 These businesses have the same duty to prevent harm from coming to their visitors.

 What Is a Premises Liability Case Worth?

 Most people that have been injured on the property of another person have questions regarding what their case might be worth.
-An attorney cannot promise you a specific outcome in a lawsuit, but our firm could review the facts of your case and advise you on what you might recover.
+Our premises liability attorney cannot promise you a specific outcome in a lawsuit, but our law firm can review the facts of your case and advise you on what you might recover.